Scalable Bayesian Structure Learning for Gaussian Graphical Models Using Marginal Pseudo-likelihood: Bayesian Structure Learning with MPL

 \subsection{Marginal Pseudo-Likelihood}

-Bayesian structure learning for GGMs requires to design computationally efficient search algorithms, as we present in Sections \ref{sec: BDMCMC} and \ref{sec: RJMCMC}.
-These type of search algorithms need to compute the Bayes factors of two neighboring graphs
+Bayesian structure learning in GGMs relies on the development of computationally efficient search algorithms, such as those outlined in Sections \ref{sec: BDMCMC} and \ref{sec: RJMCMC}.
+A key component of these algorithms, often termed neighborhood search algorithms, is the calculation of Bayes factors between pairs of neighboring graphs as